Swan maiden: Malaysia

 In the story (hikayat) of Hikayat Inderaputera, prince Inderaputera (Indraputra) travels the world in other to find a cure for a king's childlessness.
 He obtains information from a peri that Princess Gemala Ratna Suri and her seven nymph attendants will come in seven days to bathe in the lake, and he should steal the flying jackets of the maidens to advance in his quest.Annabel Teh Gallop, Soother of sorrows or seducer of morals?
 The Malay Hikayat Inderaputera, British Library, 10 March 2015.

 In another Malay hikayat, Prince Malim Deman has a vision in a dream about a holy man pointing to a place upstream where he can find a wife.
 There he will find seven heavely maidens who descended to the mortal realm to play in the pond of the fairy woman Ninek Kebayan.
 The prince meets Ninek Kebayan, who helps him steal the clothing of the most beautiful of the heavenly maidens, Puteri Bongsu (Poeteri Boengsoe), and make her his wife.
 In another version, provided by a "respected ancestor" named Bujang XI, protagonist Malin Deman marries Dewa Indurjati.
 Otherwise, the tale shows the same ending, with the celestial maiden regaining her clothes and returning to the skies.

-A similar plot can be found in another hikayat, named Hikayat Malim Dewa, where prince Malim Dewa marries the heavenly nymph (princess) Poetroë Boengthoe, whose magical garments he stole to prevent her return to the celestial abode.
+A similar plot can be found in another hikayat, named Hikayat Malim Dewa (or Malém Diwa), where prince Malim Dewa marries the heavenly nymph (princess) Poetroë Boengthoe, whose magical garments he stole to prevent her return to the celestial abode.